Riddikulus07/HealthSync-BlockChain-Based-Medical-Records-System-with-AI/README.md

    npm start
    ```

-4. **Connect Metamask:**
+4. **Register on Infura and Configure Sepolia Test Network:**
+   - Go to [Infura](https://infura.io/) and create an account.
+   - Create a new project and obtain your Infura API key.
+   - Replace the placeholder in `config.js` with your Infura API key.
+   - Select the Sepolia test network on Infura for your project.

+5. **Configure Metamask for Sepolia Test Network:**
-   - Ensure you have Metamask installed in your browser.
+   - Open Metamask in your browser.
+   - Click on the network selection dropdown and choose "Custom RPC."
+   - Enter the following details:
+      - Network Name: Sepolia Test Network
+      - New RPC URL: [Infura Sepolia RPC URL]
+      - Chain ID: [Sepolia Chain ID]
-   - Connect Metamask to the local development network.
+   - Save the configuration.

+6. **Get Sepolia Ethereum from Sepolia Faucet:**
+   - Visit the Sepolia Faucet [link].
+   - Follow the instructions to request Sepolia Ethereum (SETH).
+   - Use the received SETH for transactions within the DApp.

 ## Usage

 1. **Registering on the DApp:**
-   - Create a new account using Metamask.
+   - Create a new account using Metamask with Sepolia Test Network selected.
-   - Complete the registration process, paying the associated gas fee.
+   - Complete the registration process, paying the associated gas fee in SETH.

 2. **Managing Health Records:**
    - Update and manage your electronic health records securely on the Ethereum blockchain.